ausinch/cisco_serials/README.md

   -b   Brain dead (simple) version of the report.
 Use with s E.g. ./ciscoserial.sh -bs \
   -e   specify Email addresses.
 Note: Put multiple addreesses in double quotes (")\
   -n   add Note to report.
 The word "none" will display no note\
-  -h   this Help info.\
+  -h   this Help info.

-Version: 1.1 - 25 June 2016 by Chris Sullivan \
+Version: 1.1 - 25 June 2016 by Chris Sullivan`

 ##  Requirements
 The Linux machine you run this from should be able to email from CLI.\

 Install expec and mutt\
-'sudo apt install expect mutt'\
+`sudo apt install expect mutt`\

 The following files in the same directory:\
-'ciscoserial.sh
+`ciscoserial.sh
 getver_s1.sh
 getver_s.sh
 getver_t.sh
-list.txt'
+list.txt`